Experience two weeks of first-class tennis, strawberries and cream, and good-natured queuing, at the Wimbledon Lawn Tennis Championships.

 Book advance tickets for Wimbledon by entering the public ballot, which was first introduced in 1924.
 The ballot is always oversubscribed, so entry does not entitle you to tickets.
 Successful applicants are selected at random by computer.
 It is not possible to request tickets for specific days or courts.

-Hundreds of Centre Court and No.3 Court tickets also go on sale online via Ticketmaster the day before each game.
+In 2017, hundreds of Centre Court and No.3 Court tickets also went on sale online the day before each game.

 Almost uniquely for a major sporting event, Wimbledon offers spectators the chance to buy premium tickets on the day – but be prepared to queue!

 Grab one of a limited number of tickets available daily by joining the queue at the Gate 3 turnstiles.
 You are only entitled to purchase one ticket per person queuing and payment is cash only.

 Several thousand ground admission tickets are also available each day.
 These give you the chance to watch games from unreserved seating and standing areas on Courts 3 to 19.
 Once ground capacity has been reached, people standing in the queue are admitted on a one-out, one-in basis.

 History of Wimbledon Lawn Tennis Championships

 The Lawn Tennis Championships at Wimbledon have developed from the first meeting in 1877, witnessed by a few spectators, to a highly professional tournament attracting an attendance of close to 500,000 people.
 Players from more than 60 nations compete in front of a crowd of millions worldwide, through press, radio, internet and television.